After Exposure of an Impacted Tooth

 Diet

 Drink plenty of fluids.
-Avoid hot liquids or food.
-Soft food and liquids should be eaten on the day of surgery.
-Return to a normal diet as soon as possible unless otherwise directed.
+Avoid hot liquids or food, as they can disrupt healing and increase bleeding.
+Soft food and liquids should be eaten on the day of surgery to minimize discomfort and protect the surgical site.
+Choose nourishing options like smoothies, soups, or yogurt.
+Return to a normal diet as soon as possible unless otherwise directed by your oral surgeon.

 Pain